Updated: August 2020

 In the most recent assessment (2017) the species is listed as being of ‘Least Concern’ on the global IUCN Red List.

-Latin: Monodon monoceros
+Scientific name: Monodon monoceros

 Greenlandic: Qilalugaq qernertaq

 Adult male narwhals reach lengths of up to 460 cm and weights of 1645 kg, while females are smaller at up to 400 cm and 900 kg.
-The tusk of a male narwhal can exceed 2 m in length
+The tusk of a male narwhal can exceed 2 m in length.

 The narwhal is a medium-sized toothed whale that belongs to the family Monodontidae.
 The only other member of this family is the beluga.
-Narwhals have stout, torpedo-shaped bodies with a low dorsal ridge in place of a dorsal fin, and a concave-shaped tail fin.
+Narwhals have stout, torpedo-shaped bodies with a low dorsal ridge in place of a dorsal fin and a concave-shaped tail fin.
 They lack the extremely flexible neck and well-defined beak of their closest relative, the beluga.
 Like the beluga, the narwhal has short paddle-shaped front flippers.

 At birth, narwhals are grey to greyish-blue in colour.
 They become darker and more mottled as they grow older, with white patches developing from their abdomen to up over their backs.
 Adult narwhals are usually light grey in colour, with a mottled pattern of darker markings over a lighter background.
-Very old narwhal become almost completely white.
+Very old narwhals become almost completely white.

 Male narwhals develop a tusk, which is a modified canine tooth that grows out the left side of the jaw, twisting anti-clockwise to form a spiral.
-Occasionally male narwhals have two tusks, and a small percentage of females also have a tusk.
+Occasionally male narwhals have two tusks and a small percentage of females also have a tusk.